Last Updated on

 On what they call the Professional tier, you get all the other stuff, and, what I personally feel is not enough for the extra monies they want from you.
 The main addition is attribution to help you track your user journey… which you should be able to track through literally any analytics software anyway.

-It also include site messaging, which is essentially a pop up where you can suggest a call to action or present an opt-in form to your site visitor.
+It also include site messaging, which is essentially a pop up where you can suggest a call to action or present an opt-in forms to your site visitor.

 Still with 500 contacts, ActiveCampaign’s Enterprise tier is their top one for $149 per month, and at this point, you’re into full on agency level stuff.
 The main agency-like features of this tier are an account rep, and an SLA.
 You also get a designer and social data.
 From what I can make out, the social data is like the demographic information that Google Analytics will provide you with.

-In use, ActiveCampaign is pretty straightforward.
-It lacks perhaps the warmth of other interfaces.
+In use, ActiveCampaign is a pretty straightforward email marketing platform.
+It lacks perhaps the warmth of other interfaces, but the visual workflow and visual automation is logical throughout.
 This makes it feel very much like a business only, no-nonsense piece of kit.
 Not that that’s a bad thing.
 I know some people get sick of some interfaces’ sickly sweet, borderline condescending tone.

 ConvertKit vs ActiveCampaign: As an alternative to ConvertKit, I guess it could work for some professional bloggers.
 My line of thought would be that it would be best suited to those who use their blog as an aggressive sales and marketing tool.
 It’s not everyone, but they do exist.